 We acknowledge other youth cohorts significantly affected by over-representation, criminalisation and under-representation, for example: Victorian young people who identify as LGBTIQ+; Victorian males of the Muslim faith; those living with a disability; those living in low metropolitan and rural socio-economic index for areas (SEIFA).
-We note the intersections with the cohorts focused on in this Action Plan and welcome and encourage further detailed data collection, analysis
+We note the intersections with the cohorts focused on in this Action Plan and welcome and encourage further detailed data collection, analysis and commentary.53

-DATA SNAPSHOT
+WORKING TOGETHER DATA SNAPSHOT

-Diagram 1: Why some young people are more likely to be over-represented in the criminal justice system63
+Diagram 1: Why are these young people over-represented in the criminal justice system?63

-Diagram 2: Why multicultural children and young people are over-represented in the criminal justice system64
+Diagram 2: Why multicultural children and young people are over-represented in the criminal justice system.
+64